canadalearningcode/glc-animating-with-scratch/README.md

 Unplugged Activities: <a href="http://bit.ly/unplugged-activities-doc">bit.ly/unplugged-activities-doc</a>

-Youth Facilitator Handbook: <a href="http://bit.ly/youth-facilitator-handbook-doc">bit.ly/youth-facilitator-handbook-doc</a>
+Youth Facilitator / Lead Instructor Handbook: <a href="http://bit.ly/youth-facilitator-handbook-doc">bit.ly/youth-facilitator-handbook-doc</a>

 # HOW TO USE: